zhuoqi-chen/vite-plugin-i18n-inspector/README.md

 - Automatically adds marker attributes to i18n text
 - Highlights all internationalized text elements in the development environment
-- Supports opening the corresponding source file directly in the Cursor editor by pressing Shift+Option(Alt) and clicking on the text
+- Supports opening the corresponding source file directly in your preferred editor by pressing Shift+Option(Alt) and clicking on the text
+- Customizable editor protocol (VS Code, Atom, Sublime, Cursor, etc.)

 ## Installation
 ```bash